gbeckers/sound/doc/index.rst

 There various excellent tools for working with audio files in Python.
-However, audio files can be cumbersome to work with in scientific applications because they were not designed for this type of work.
+However, audio files can be cumbersome to work with in scientific applications because they were not designed for this type of work in mind.

-Some examples include working efficiently with very long recordings (think many hours, days, weeks), with zillions of short sound events, with non-integer sampling rates (needed to precisely synchronize acoustic data with other data), with absolute sound levels or absolute time, or various types of metadata.
-These things do not matter when playing music or speech, but they do matter in science and other applications.
+Some examples include working efficiently with very long recordings (think many hours, days, weeks) that do not fit into RAM, with zillions of short sound events, with non-integer sampling rates (needed to precisely synchronize acoustic data with other data, or simply for accuracy), with absolute sound levels or absolute time, or various types of metadata.
+These things do not matter when playing music or speech on an audio device, but they can matter very much in scientific work and other applications.

 *Sound* is intended to solve this problem.

 In its simplest use case, *Sound* works with (collections of) normal audio files.
 This ensures compatibility with the audio world.
-However it improves their usefulness by organizing important metadata in separate text-based files.
+However it improves their usefulness by organizing important metadata in separate text-based (JSON) files.

 For more heavy-duty work, *Sound* works with
-`Darr <https://darr.readthedocs.io/en/latest>`__-based data, which is a format designed for scientific use and supports very efficient random access reading/writing of numeric data.
-This way, you can efficiently work very large recordings (that won't fit in RAM memory), or zillions of recorded sound episodes which would otherwise be inefficiently stored in zillions of separate files.
+`Darr <https://darr.readthedocs.io/en/latest>`__-based data, which is a format designed for scientific use and supports very efficient random access reading/writing of disk-based numeric data.
+This way, you can efficiently work very large recordings, or zillions of recorded sound episodes which would otherwise be inefficiently stored in zillions of separate files.

 *Sound* is in its early stages of development (alpha) stage.
 It will be complemented by the *SoundLab* library for sound analysis and visualization.